developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

 - Commercial Breaks (delete):
     - Must appear in at least __ 3 (user-defined) videos.
+    - HOW ELSE can I distinguish these from the repeated video sequences with different audio, or the story flashbacks?

 - Black Scenes (keep):
     (often meant for transitions or for dramatic effect.
 Also, would be very hard to dinstinguish and eliminate).